 The hardship exemption is automatically determined and annually based on a physician’s specialty designation under the Provider, Enrollment, Chain and Ownership System (PECOS).
 Physicians with the Anesthesiology specialty designation of “05” do not need to complete the hardship exemption form.
 If your specialty designation is not “05” or the other designated specialties, you must participate in the program or complete a hardship exemption to avoid penalties.

-Please direct your questions on the EHR Incentive Program or the Advancing Care Information component of MACRA/MIPS to Quality and Regulatory Affairs (QRA).
-QRA may be contacted at (202) 289-2222 or by e-mail at email@example.com.
+Please direct your questions on the EHR Incentive Program or the Advancing Care Information component of MACRA/MIPS to Quality and Regulatory Affairs at firstname.lastname@example.org.